maths/moodle-qtype_stack/doc/en/Authoring/Reviewing.md

 * Item name
 * Links to try question version user got at that point.
 * Question note
-* All inputs, i.e. all interaction elements
+* All inputsinputs
-* All outcomes, i.e. valid, score for each interaction element, answer notes etc.
+* All outcomes, i.e. valid, score for each input, answer notes etc.

 When a user changes their Item id, or question note